 These faculty are Cognitive Neuroscience Admitting Program (CNAP) affiliates who are members of a department that trains graduate students and grants PhDs, and they can therefore serve as potential primary advisors to graduate students in the CNAP program.
-Please note that to actually take on a CNAP student as primary advisor, the faculty member must also have appropriate funding and lab space available to fully support the graduate student in years 3 through 5 of their PhD.
+Please note that to actually take on a CNAP student as primary advisor, the faculty member must also have appropriate funding and lab space available to fully support the graduate student from the second semester of the second year and beyond of their PhD.
 Potential students must check directly with their intended primary advisor to determine whether these conditions are met.

 Students who apply to this program directly are initially admitted to the Graduate School at Duke University via CNAP.
-They spend their first 2 years in CNAP and then, during their second year, they choose and join the department in which they will obtain their Ph.D.
+They spend their first 18 months in CNAP and by January of their second year, they choose and join the department in which they will obtain their Ph.D.
 In their third year, they become full members of that department, complete its requirements, and participate in all of its activities, thereafter, while maintaining affiliation with CNAP.
 Note that some departments modify their requirements slightly for students who enter Duke through CNAP.

 The TOEFLG/IELTS is a Duke University Graduate School requirement.
 As listed in their website, “the Duke University Graduate School requires that any applicant whose native language is not English submit scores from either the Test of English as a Foreign Language (TOEFL) or the academic modules of the International English Language Testing System (IELTS), regardless of whether or not you have attended another U.S. institution or participated in an ESL program."
 However, you may be eligible for a waiver.